 My Approach

-My approach at Sunflower Psychology Services is built around a few key principles:
+Sunflower Psychology Services is guided by a few key principles:

-• Neurodiversity-affirming: Neurodiversity is welcomed and celebrated.
-Every person experiences the world in their own way — and those differences are respected.
+Neurodiversity-affirming: Neurodiversity is welcomed and valued.
+Everyone experiences the world differently, and those differences are respected.

-• Strengths-based: The focus is on what’s already working, building on abilities while supporting areas that are challenging.
-Each person’s strengths and needs are considered with care, and support is provided in ways that feel safe, validating, and empowering.
+Strengths-based: We build on what’s already working, while gently supporting areas of challenge in ways that feel safe, validating, and empowering.

-• Flexible communication & sensory-aware: Sessions are adapted to preferred communication styles — talking, writing, visuals, AAC, and more — and sensory needs are always considered.
-Adjustments to lighting, sound, and the environment create a calm, comfortable space for everyone.
+Flexible communication & sensory-aware: Sessions are adapted to preferred communication styles and sensory needs, creating a calm, supportive space.

-Above all, my goal is to create a safe, supportive, and welcoming space where people can be their authentic selves, feel understood, embrace their strengths, and move forward with confidence — knowing they are supported every step of the way.
+Above all, my goal is to create a safe, welcoming space where people feel understood, valued, and supported.

 Close-up of a sunflower with bright yellow petals and a dark brown center, with more sunflowers in the background under a blue sky with wispy clouds.